yuniktmr24/Traffic-Collision-Analytics/Spark/CrashAnalyticsScala/src/main/scala/driver/README.md

 ## Insights
 - Counts by accident severity
-- Top 5 states categorized by accident severity
+- Top 5 states for each severity level

 # CrashYearly.scala